Ovulation Test Strips-FAQ

 How long do the results take to appear on my ovulation test strip?

 What does no LH surge on an ovulation test strip mean?

-• LH surge may be too mild to be detected by the LH tests that you are using.
+- LH surge may be too mild to be detected by the LH tests that you are using.
 It may be worth trying a lower sensitivity LH test.

-• You may not be going to ovulate this month.
+- You may not be going to ovulate this month.
 This may just be a one-off, but if it happens repeatedly you should see your doctor, as it may mean that you are not ovulating and need further investigations.

-• You may already be pregnant.
+- You may already be pregnant.
 There is always a small possibility that you may already be pregnant.
 If your last period was different to usual, or very light it may be worth doing a pregnancy test.

 Why do I ovulate late in my cycle?

-• general health issues
+- General health issues

-• weight too high or too low
+- Weight too high or too low

-• ovarian problem.
 If the late ovulation is a one-off, then is probably caused by stress either physical or psychological.
 However, if ovulation is late often this can make it more difficult to conceive and may need further investigations.
 Talk to your doctor if you are experiencing late ovulation or erratic cycles regularly.

 What to do if not ovulating when using ovulation test strips?

 How accurate are ovulation test strips?

-What does a prolonged LH surge mean?
+What does a prolonged LH surge mean with ovulation test strips?

-• Approaching menopause.
+- Approaching menopause.